robertduplock/scifibooks.club/content/en/reviews/god-emperor-of-dune-book-review.md

 It's a reasonable position to take.
 Each book, at least thus far, has become increasingly challenging to read.
 Gone is the epic, Shakespearean adventure found in the original Dune.
 Love, lust, betrayal, murder, politics, backstabbing — and that spicy cinnamon-scented melange.
 Oh yes, the first book is layered and deep — and yet totally engrossing and virtually _unputdownable_.

 Evidence suggests that Frank Herbert was never really that interested in writing the Dune sequels.
 From the second book (_Dune Messiah_) onwards, the books take a pivotal turn.
 Gone is the heady sense of adventure.
 Instead, the books become something of a slow-burn — drawn out and philosophical.
 I can't help but feel his publishers pressured him into writing more Dune novels, and Herbert buried his sense of resentment between the lines of those books.
+Herbet always straddled the fine line between genre fiction and literary fiction, with the later books attempting to land in the latter category.

 _God Emperor of Dune_ starts out with a beautifully crafted action scene, in which Siona and her rebellious friends are running away from Leto's Citadel, chased by a pack of bloodthirsty D-wolves.
 After _Children of Dune_, it had taken me a good while to work up the courage to crack of the covers of this one — but then the opening scene!
 I was cautiously optimistic the book might get less bogged down in pseudo-philosophical ramblings than it's predecessor.